For all of us, school plays a major part in shaping our beliefs, values, interests, and who we become as we grow up.

 - Good grades in school means better success in life.
 Typically, our grades are determined by tests or exams either on a day or over a period of days.
 All a person’s grades indicates is where their attention or consciousness was on a particular day, for a period of time.
 It has nothing to do with the person’s potential or what they are capable of achieving in life.
 We develop more of our potential by taking on new challenges or risks in life.

 - Following the rules will eventually lead to success.
 While following the rules can lead to success, in order to achieve what we really want, we have to be prepared to push ourselves and create new rules of success.
-This does not mean doing anything illegal, it means we have to start setting the rules and playing the game of life we way we want to.
+This does not mean doing anything illegal, it means we have to start setting the rules and playing the game of life the way we want to.

 - Technical skills equate to life skills.
 We see it quite often where someone is really competent in one area but really weak in another area of life.
 Having good skills is not enough today.
 We also need to have good habits, be well-rounded with our knowledge, and demonstrate behaviours that lead to the achievement of our goals.